 The earliest I could find any mention of him in the newspapers with the name Felix were these two stories from April and May of 1919.
 Oddly enough, the first one talks about his not being released yet but this was a month after he actually had.
 Sometimes you’ll see the same stories circulate around the country for months after so this isn’t too surprising.
 The second story talks about him getting his discharge and his subsequent and immediate rejoining of the Ringling Brothers.
 12 April 1919 31 May 1919.
 The last story makes me wonder if the discharge date, which comes from his headstone application, was a mistake and it should have said 22 May 1919 instead.
 This would validate both of these stories perfectly.

 Ringling would sometimes winter-over in Wisconsin.
-In 1920, regardless where they did, Felix apparently went home because he was caught there in the US Census done on 9 January.
+In 1920, regardless where they did winter-over, Felix apparently went home because he was caught there in the US Census done on 9 January.
 He is back with his parents at the same address from the 1915 state census.
 Beginning on line 38 you’ll find Joseph & Nettie, then Abbie, Vinall, Theodora, and finally Felix.
 He now actually used the Felix name for it, too.
 1920 Census

 This is the point where Amelia joins our blog.
 Amelia Raine Irwin was born 1 September 1919 in Henrico County, Virginia.
 Her father was Robert Raine Irwin, who was born 7 July 1879 in Goochland County, Virginia.
 Amelia’s mother was Bessie E Melton, who was born 20 September 1894 in Henrico County, Virginia.